 - inadequate recovery periods from training or activity

 - joint tightness (especially the elbow, wrist, shoulder, upper back or neck)

 - Medial collateral ligament instability

 - a history of injury to the neck, shoulder, upper back or nerves that supply the elbow

 - inadequate rehabilitation following a previous elbow injury

 Other intervention for golfers elbow

-Despite appropriate physiotherapy management, some patients with golfers elbow do not improve.
-When this occurs the treating physiotherapist or doctor can advise on the best course of management.
-This may include X-rays, ultrasound or MRI investigations, pharmaceutical intervention, corticosteroid injection, autologous blood injection or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the condition.
+Despite appropriate conservative management, some patients with golfers elbow do not improve adequately.
+When this occurs the treating physiotherapist or doctor can advise on the best management plan.
+This may include further investigation (such as X-rays, ultrasound or MRI), pharmaceutical intervention, corticosteroid injection, autologous blood injection or referral to appropriate medical authorities (such as a sports doctor or orthopaedic specialist) who can advise on any intervention that may be indicated to improve the condition.
 In very rare chronic cases, surgical intervention may be considered.

 Exercises for golfers elbow